Infrastructure Protection

 The Infrastructure Protection Certificate Program will enrich your knowledge of and skills in critical infrastructure security and resilience.
 You will gain a broad understanding of homeland security infrastructure protection doctrine through an in-depth examination of key concepts and practices in capabilities-based and community-focused planning, integrated risk management, private-public partnerships, and whole community resilience strategies.

-Once all five courses have been completed, participants must complete the Infrastructure Protection Certificate Application and return the form to the TEEX Law Enforcement and Protective Services Excellence division to receive their certificate.
+Once all five TEEX NERRTC courses have been completed, participants must complete the Infrastructure Protection Certificate Application opens in a new tab and return the form to the TEEX Law Enforcement and Protective Services division to receive their certificate.

 Note: All courses must be taken within five (5) years of the date of the application.